burgan-tech/vnext-cli/README.md

 # With project name - will prompt for domain name
 create-amorphie-app my-project

+# Full command name - same as create-amorphie-app
+amorphie my-project

+# Short alias for the CLI
+amp my-project

 # Using npx (no global installation needed)
 npx @amorphie/cli my-project
 ```